nsandlin1/mnist-digits/README.md

 # MNIST_Digits

-This is an ANN built from the ground-up and represented via extended matrix manupulation in leiu of objects.
+ANN built from the ground-up and represented via extended matrix manupulation in leiu of objects.

-It solves for MNIST digits.
+Solves for MNIST digits dataset with >98% accuracy.

-Stats...
-	To be added
+NN architecture definable at runtime (number of layers, number of nodes/layer).